byui-cse/wdd360-course/src/content/prepare/unit3c.md

 If you want to find your own sources and learn in your own way, here is the list of topics.

 1. Fetch and CORS
-2. Advantages and disadvantages of Single Page Applications (SPA)
+2. Forms and FormData
-3. Forms and FormData
+3. "this" in Javascript

 ## Reading